UtkarshVerma/dwmblocks-async/README.md

 Both are executed at the same rate, which is wasteful.
 Ideally, the mail counter would be updated every thirty minutes, since there's a limit to the number of requests I can make using Gmail's APIs (as a free user).

-`dwmblocks` devides the statusbar into multiple blocks, each of which can be updated at its own interval.
-The commands in a given block are only executed once within that interval, effectively addressing the previous issue.
+`dwmblocks` allows you to divide the status bar into multiple blocks, each of which can be updated at its own interval.
+This effectively addresses the previous issue, because the commands in a block are only executed once within that time frame.

 ## Why `dwmblocks-async`?
 The magic of `dwmblocks-async` is in the `async` part.
 Since vanilla `dwmblocks` executes the commands of each block sequentially, it leads to annoying freezes.
 In cases where one block takes several seconds to execute, like in the mail and date blocks example from above, the delay is clearly visible.
 Fire up a new instance of `dwmblocks` and you'll see!